xython-monitoring/xython/README.md

 #### BSD
 I plan to support freeBSD, openBSD and netBSD

-#### other distro
+#### other RPM distro
-Packaging for RPM is near done, I target fedora 39 and rockylinux9.
+For RPM packaging, I target fedora 39 and rockylinux9.
 (Please ask for more if needed)

-For xython server, python3-celery is missing in thoses OS and also in EPEL:9, so the situation is blocked for the moment.
+For xython server, python3-celery is missing in thoses OS and also in EPEL:9, so the situation was blocked.
 We need to wait on <https://bugzilla.redhat.com/show_bug.cgi?id=2032543>
-But I have packaged missing ones in the xython repository
+But I have packaged missing ones in the xython repository.

 > Add <https://www.xython.fr/mirror/xython.repo> in /etc/yum.repos.d/
 You need to edit it and replace __OSNAME__ by either fedora39 or rockylinux9

+One package needed is present in EPEL repository
+> yum install epel-release

 Then you just have to
 > yum install xython